syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 ## Tooltip for the shapes

 It is used to clearly indicate the shape information on the tap or click.
 To show tooltip for the shape, return a widget in [`MapShapeLayer.shapeTooltipBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/shapeTooltipBuilder.html).
 This widget will then be wrapped in the existing tooltip shape which comes with the nose at the bottom.

 The [`MapShapeLayer.shapeTooltipBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/shapeTooltipBuilder.html) will be called with the corresponding index every time when you interacts with the shapes i.e., while tapping in touch devices and hovering in the mouse enabled devices.

 {% tabs %}
 {% highlight Dart %}

-List<Model> data;
+List<Model> _data;
+MapShapeSource _shapeSource;

 @override
 void initState() {
   super.initState();

-  data = <Model>[
+  _data = <Model>[
     Model('Asia', 50, '44,579,000 sq. km.'),
     Model('Africa', 54, '30,370,000 sq. km.'),
     Model('Europe', 51, '10,180,000 sq. km.'),